University of New South Wales (UNSW)

 This program is open to all USC Undergraduates who meet eligibility requirements.

-Orientation begins on January 2, 2019.
-Students living in on-campus housing will be able to move in on December 27, 2018.
+Orientation and classes begin on January 7, 2019.
+Students must arrive prior to the 7th.
+Students living in on-campus housing will be able to move in on January 2nd, 2019.

 Courses are available in most departments at UNSW including:

 - Public Relations & Marketing

 - Advertising & Digital Media